First Day of School Welcome Presentation:

 All work must have a properly completed heading when turned in.
 No abbreviations are used - first and last name must be used.
 Work turned in with no name will be placed in the "no name" folder.
 It is considered LATE work and will earn no points.

 Personal integrity is basic to all solid achievement.
 All students are expected to do their own work at all times.
 Be aware that any time a student is found copying work from another student or cheating, or has turned in work that has been copied/cheated on, BOTH the student who copied the work AND the student who provided the copied work will earn 0 points on the assignment, with no possibility of doing it over for credit.
 Work copied directly from a reference book, computer source, or other media (without proper documentation) will also earn no credit.
 Consequences may include an after school detention and a lowered citizenship mark.

 Make-up Work from Absences & Turning in Work Late

-MAKE-UP WORK is work turned in after the due date because of an excused absence (as defined in the CLC handbook).
+MAKE-UP WORK is work turned in after the due date because of an excused absence.
 Students should turn in assignment(s) as soon as possible when they return so that they do not get further behind.
 Students have ONE (1) day for each day they were absent to makeup any missing work from when they were absent.
 It is also each student’s responsibility to see me to schedule a test make-up.
 Not making up a test could result in a failing grade.
 A prolonged excused absence requires special arrangements regarding deadlines.
 Students are responsible for seeing me about these arrangements.
 Students who know they will be absent for other reasons should see Ms. Kaplan in advance of the absence in order to get and complete the work by the due date.
 Completion of make-up work is the responsibility of the student.
-Three or more homework assignments not turned in or turned in incomplete (“D” work or lower) will result in a “U” in work habits.
+MAKEUP WORK MUST BE COMPLETED WITHIN A GRADING PERIOD TO RECEIVE CREDIT.